A List of Recovery Words

 Holistic Care

 A term that describes numerous forms of therapy that treat the recovering drug addict as a whole person.
-Holistic forms of treatment help clients overcome physical, psychological, and spiritual issues simultaneously.
+Holistic care includes different forms of treatment to help clients overcome physical, psychological, and spiritual issues simultaneously.

 An intensive treatment program that is offered in a treatment facility with a clinical or hospital-like environment.
-Otherwise known as residential treatment programs, these usually last from one to three months and focus on helping patients achieve medical stability and establish a good foundation for their recovery process.
+Otherwise known as residential treatment programs, these usually last from one to three months and focus on helping you achieve medical stability and establish a good foundation for your recovery process.

 IOP/OP

-Intensive outpatient or outpatient drug programs for people in recovery from alcohol or drug abuse.
+Intensive outpatient or outpatient programs for people in recovery from alcohol or drug abuse.
 Clients live outside the treatment facility, often in a sober living home, while attending group meetings and receiving individual therapy.
-Intensive outpatient entails more services than regular outpatient.
-Many clients do both programs, allowing them to ease their way out of treatment.
+Intensive outpatient offers more services than regular outpatient.
+Many people move from IOP to OP as a way to gradually transition out of treatment.

 PHP